Scrashdown/PRU-Audio-Processing/Report/Report.md

 This thread essentially waits alternatively for each interruption and then copies the corresponding buffer half to the circular buffer.
 Waiting for each interrupt alternatively makes sure the host cannot get desynchronized and start writing the buffer halves that are being overwritten by the PRU.
 However, this mechanism cannot detect whether a buffer half has been skipped.
 This can happen if the host is too busy with other programs which can make it miss an interrupt by the PRU.
 Furthermore, if an interrupt is missed, the next one will be skipped as well, since we wait for them alternatively.
 Therefore if an interrupt is missed, 2 buffer halves will actually be missed.
 We chose to use this mechanism because of its simplicity, and because it did not require the PRU to count the buffer halves it filled and output the number to the host regularly.
 This would however be a better solution.

 The circular buffer is similar to a queue but with a fixed length.
 Its API provides functions for pushing and popping data from it.
-In the case of an overflow, the push function will only throw a warning and overwrite the oldest data in the buffer.
+In the case of an overflow, the push function will only trigger a warning and overwrite the oldest data in the buffer.

 The `pcm_read` function provided by the API pops the number of samples required by the user from the circular buffer, then extracts only the number of channels the user asks for, and finally outputs this data to the user provided buffer.

+It is important to note that there will be concurrent accesses to the circular buffer : data pushed by the recording thread, and data popped by the user thread calling the `pcm_read` function.
+Our implementation handles this by making accesses mutually exclusive by using a mutex declared in the `interface.c` file.
+This is a simple but far from ideal solution.
+For example, if a call to `pcm_read` pops a large chunk of data from the circular buffer, this may block the recording for a long enough time that it will miss the next interrupt, and therefore a large chunk of samples.

 ## Results